 How to determine personal loan interest rates?

 Following is a discussion of the concepts lenders use to determine personal loan interest rates.

 Cost and loan-pricing model

-- The funding cost incurred by the bank to raise funds to lend, whether such funds are obtained through customer deposits or through various money markets.
+- The funding cost is incurred by the bank to raise funds to lend, whether such funds are obtained through customer deposits or various money markets.

 - The risk premium to compensate the bank for the degree of default risk inherent in the loan request.